 - What steps do I go through in getting a Ph.D.?

 - How do I identify a dissertation supervisor?

 Your dissertation supervisor (or co-supervisor) must be a member of the STEM Education Graduate Studies Committee.
-A list of members is available on the STEM website's GSC page.
 You can find out more about faculty research interests from their bios and recent publications.
 You should seek out a faculty member whose research interests align with yours and investigate the possibility of doing an independent study or directed research under her/his supervision.

 Program of Work - Master's

 - I’m looking for scholarships, grants, and other funding opportunities.
 Where can I find deadlines and requirements?

 Stephen Flynn, Graduate Admissions Coordinator, can answer questions about grants, scholarships and funding opportunities.

 - Can I transfer into the STEM Education Ph.D. program from a STEM Education master’s program?

 To transfer from a STEM Education master’s program into the STEM Education Ph.D. program you must apply through the regular application process.
 Students in the STEM Education summer master’s program will need to retake the STEM Education core courses during the academic year.